vchandran2/cs56-games-states-quiz/README.md

 ## How to run
 The main method is in `GameFrame` and in order to start the game, use `ant run`.

+## W16 Final Remarks

+* While our project does not specifically employ the Model-Viewer-Controller (MVC) design pattern, the existing architecture distributes the tasks in a way that loosely aligns with the design.
+Storage of data is handled by the State and Country classes, corresponding to the "model" part of MVC.
+QuestionManager serves as the intermediary between the data in the "model" classes and the graphical display, so it functions as the controller.
+Finally, graphical elements are handled by GameFrame.java, GamePanel and FrontPanel, corresponding to the "viewer".

+* Future refactoring of the project could more formally implement the MVC framework.
+This would have the benefit of making it far easier to comprehend the overall structure of the project.
+Additionally, separating out the 3 different roles (M-V-C) will make it easy to make changes that only affect the relevant portion of the MVC pattern.

 ### Ideas for future developers
 There are several ways of how the game can be developed further: